-With eight separate courts in the state, the Georgia judicial system can be confusing for anyone without experience.
-To get a better sense for how they work, it is best to think of the courts as comprising four distinct tiers or classes.
+With eight different courts in the state, the Georgia judicial system can be confusing for anyone without experience.
+It helps to think of the courts as comprising four distinct levels:

-Decisions made in any of the five lower courts may be appealed to the superior courts, which handle more serious civil and criminal cases as well as some family law matters such as divorce.
+Decisions made in any of the five trial courts may be appealed to the Superior Courts, which handle more serious civil and criminal cases, as well as some family law matters like divorces.

-The Court of Appeals has appellate jurisdiction over the superior courts, meaning that if either party appeals a decision from a superior court judge, the appellate judges may choose to uphold it or strike it down.
-Decisions made by the Court of Appeals may in turn be appealed to the Georgia Supreme Court, which handles administrative affairs for the judiciary in addition to being the court of last resort in the state.
+The Court of Appeals can review decisions by the Superior Courts, and choose to either uphold the decision or strike it down.
+Decisions made by the Court of Appeals may in turn be appealed to the Georgia Supreme Court.
+The Supreme Court also handles administrative affairs for the other courts.

 Facing a legal issue and unsure of where to begin?
 Contact an experienced, Lead Counsel Rated Georgia attorney through LawInfo's directory of local attorneys.
 We organize our directory by practice area as well as location.
 So, not only can you find an attorney, but you can find one with the knowledge to help with your particular legal issue.